haskell/error-messages/message-index/messages/GHC-84077/example1/index.md

 ---
-title: Missing space before type operator
+title: Missing space before type application
 ---

 There is no space before the type application `@Int`.